 The lists below include the possible business structures from which to choose when forming a business and the state agency through which the business must initially be registered.
 When a business entity forms through the West Virginia Secretary of State, it must also complete a business registration with the State Tax Department.

 West Virginia Secretary of State

 Unsure which business structure to choose?
 Use the Secretary of State's New Business Startup Wizard to help guide you in the right direction when selecting a business structure to suit your business needs.
 The Office of the Secretary of State can advise you on the type of business structures available, however, we cannot advise you on which structure to form.
-The wizard is not provided to offer professional legal or tax advice.
-We strongly recommend you consult with a certified public accountant, corporate attorney and/or qualified business registration agent who specializes in registering businesses before deciding the business structure to form.
+Legal Disclaimer: This tool is intended as a guide only and is not offered as professional legal or tax advice.
+We strongly recommend that you consult with an attorney and/or certified public accountant to determine the best business structure to choose when forming a business.

 Another excellent resource for business start-up information and assistance is the West Virginia Small Business Development Center (SBDC).
 Many of their services are provided at no cost to the public and they specialize in coaching and mentoring new business applicants throughout the life of the business.
 For more information or to speak with a business specialist, visit West Virginia SBDC online or call 1-888-WVA-SBDC (1-888-982-7232).